 Belinda O'Hagan, M.A. | Junior Research Scientist

-Belinda oversees the research activities within the Autism Program and the department of Developmental and Behavioral Pediatrics.
+Belinda oversees the research activities within the Autism Program and the division of Developmental and Behavioral Pediatrics.
 She assists Principal Investigators in all stages of research, starting from formulating research questions, identifying stakeholders/partnerships, developing measures, collecting and analyzing data, to dissemination.
 She also assists Principal Investigators in their research efforts.
 Lastly, she supervises interns and research assistants to conduct day-to-day research and administrative duties associated with different studies.